Nepal Trek Planning

 Nepal Trek Planning in Monsoon

 Maps are an integral tool for travel in Nepal and provide vital route information and terrain characteristics.
-Especially important are features of elevation and settlement locations.
-Nepal produced, elaborate maps are available at bookstores in Nepal, especially in Thamel, Kathmandu, and Lakeside, Pokhara.
-Trails, villages, and some contours are shown on most of them although not always accurately; some maps have been drawn by people who have not traveled in the region.
+Essential are features of elevation and settlement locations.
+Nepal-produced, detailed maps are available at bookstores in Nepal, especially in Thamel, Kathmandu, and Lakeside, Pokhara.
+Trails, villages, and some contours are shown on most of them, although not always accurately; some maps have been drawn by people who have not traveled in the region.
 Himalayan Map House produces excellent maps of the trekking regions.
-Additionally, Pilgrims Books of Thamel and Patan have a wide supply of maps.
-Some maps of Nepal are also available at online stores; Peregrine Treks provides maps of related trekking area in free of cost for each trekker.
+Additionally, Pilgrims Books of Thamel and Patan have a vast supply of maps.
+Some maps of Nepal are also available at online stores; Peregrine Treks provides maps of related trekking areas free of cost for each trekker.

 Off the main routes, daily costs will be lower.
-Eat locally grown food, buy locally produced crafts, and limit purchase and use of imported products (packaged foods, bottled drinks and sauces and other items brought from Kathmandu and beyond) to save costs, support the local economy and reduce unmanageable waste.
-You are highly recommended to take a full package from the government authorized trekking agency for cost efficiency.
-Hotels and lodges provide good rates for a guide rather than free individual trekkers.
-Also, trekking agencies provide good tea houses during trekking at the peak season too and hold the room in an advance for you.
-So, you can trek in the hassles free mode.
+Eat locally grown food, buy locally produced crafts, and limit the purchase and use of imported products (packaged foods, bottled drinks and sauces, and other items brought from Kathmandu and beyond) to save costs, support the local economy and reduce unmanageable waste.
+You are highly recommended to take a complete package from the government-authorized trekking agency for cost efficiency.
+Hotels and lodges provide reasonable rates for guides rather than free individual trekkers.
+Also, trekking agencies provide good tea houses during trekking at the peak season and hold the room in advance for you.
+So, you can trek in the hassles-free mode.

 Nepal Trek Planning Schedule

-In the hills, people generally rise at dawn, usually followed by a cup of milk tea and then work until a mid-morning meal around 10 AM.
+In the hills, people rise at dawn, usually followed by a cup of milk tea, and then work until a mid-morning meal around 10 AM.
 Work continues until late afternoon and is followed by a second meal in the evening.
-A light snack in the early afternoon is common.
+A light snack in the early afternoon is typical.
 Until recently, activities coincided with periods of daylight, and people tended to retire indoors soon after sunset; however, with solar power lighting available in much of Nepal, activity patterns are changing.

 Most trekkers stop before 5 PM regardless of the season and usually depart mid-morning, after a warm drink and breakfast.
-Schedules are more affected by altitude and place to stay than by length of the day, which has less variation from season to season than more northerly climes.
-Nepal is roughly at the latitude of Florida, USA and northern Egypt.
-In areas where there are plenty of trekker-oriented hotels, travelers can structure the day as they wish.
+Schedules are more affected by altitude and place to stay than by length of the day, which has less variation from season to season than more northern climes.
+Nepal is roughly at the latitude of Florida, the USA, and northern Egypt.
+In areas with plenty of trekker-oriented hotels, travelers can structure the day as they wish.
 Along the popular routes, lodges can be comfortable yet crowded during the high season.
 No effort has been made to evaluate the quality of lodges and services.
 Not only do travelers have widely ranging sensibilities, but standards, reliability, and ratings cannot be counted on in rural Nepal.

 Food and Drink

-Busy trailside hotels often hire staff from outside the region and offer extensive ‘international’ menus.
+Busy trailside hotels often hire regional staff and offer extensive ‘international’ menus.
 Travelers can choose local food, typically Daal Bhat Tarakaari (rice, lentil soup, and a vegetable dish, or sometimes roti, a flatbread, is substituted for rice), which is what the hotel employees usually eat and is more energy-efficient to cook or Westernized food.
-Daal Bhat uses local resources and although consisting of the same general ingredients, has a range of tastes depending on specific ingredients, seasonings and preparation from place to place and even day to day at the same location.
+Daal Bhat uses local resources and, although consisting of the same general ingredients, has a range of tastes depending on specific ingredients, seasonings, and preparation from place to place and even day to day at the exact location.
 It is the safest bet for a quality meal and nearly always satisfying with a delicious variety.

-Western processed and packaged foods are available in large “supermarkets” in Kathmandu that caters mainly to tourists, expatriates, and wealthy Nepalese.
-You may want to bring dried fruit and nuts as a supplement, and combined with a bit of chocolate you will have a nutritious energy boost.
-Sealable containers are convenient to carry snacks, too.
+Western processed and packaged foods are available in large “supermarkets” in Kathmandu, catering mainly to tourists, expatriates, and wealthy Nepalese.
+You may want to bring dried fruit and nuts as a supplement, and combined with a bit of chocolate, you will have a nutritious energy boost.
+Sealable containers are convenient for carrying snacks, too.

 Homestay can be the most memorable way of traveling and might be able to be the highlight of a journey.
 It will offer an insider’s view into the culture and lifestyle of your hosts, often untouched by modern amenities.

 Always be sure to remove footwear before entering a home.
-Visitors will likely be shown where to sit and offered a drink and perhaps a light snack to begin with and something more substantial at mealtime.
+Visitors will likely be shown where to sit and offered a drink, perhaps a light snack, and something more substantial at mealtime.
 Otherwise, try to eat when and what the family eats.
 You will probably be plied with questions.
-A private room might be offered for sleeping or you will end up on a carpet on the floor.
+A private room might be offered for sleeping, or you will end up on a carpet on the floor.
 Relax and enjoy!

 Ask whether the family has a charpi (toilet) or if there is a communal latrine.
-In much of Nepal, there are no latrines whatsoever, and you will have to use the great outdoors.
-Nepalese are somehow able to time this to dawn or pre-dawn in a place near the village, and they carry a loTaa, or small container of water for necessities.
+In much of Nepal, there are no restrooms, and you will have to use the great outdoors.
+Nepalese are somehow able to time this to dawn or pre-dawn in a place near the village, and they carry a loTaa or small container of water for necessities.
 Find a corner of a field or other sheltered spot away from running water and bury the “meadow muffin” at least 6 inches (15 cm), or at least cover it with stones.
-If you are using toilet paper (or sanitary supplies), carry a cigarette lighter or matches and burn the used paper at once.
-At the high altitude where there is no soil, overlaying the excreta on an out-of-sight rock is best for the environment.
+If you use toilet paper (or sanitary supplies), carry a cigarette lighter or matches and burn the used paper at once.
+At a high altitude with no soil, overlaying the excreta on an out-of-sight rock is best for the environment.
 Whatever you do, be sure to exercise appropriate modesty and stay out of view.

-If at any time you are unsure how to behave in a certain situation, follow the lead of your hosts on how to proceed.
-After all, is said and done, when intentions are in the right place, actions will follow accordingly and mistakes, should they be made, will be easily overlooked.
+If at any time you are unsure how to behave in a particular situation, follow the lead of your hosts on how to proceed.
+After all, is said and done, when intentions are in the right place, actions will follow accordingly, and mistakes, should they be made, will be easily overlooked.
 When departing, the amount of payment will often be up to you.

 Camping along the Way

 Those with gear can camp along the way.
-Tents and stoves will certainly attract a crowd in places that have not seen much camping equipment.
+Tents and stoves will undoubtedly attract a crowd in places without much camping equipment.
 National parks and conservation areas will have designated fee sites.
 Peregrine Treks will arrange these by the agency.
-On your own, look near villages for campsites on terraces that are harvested or fallow or clearings in the forest.
+On your own, look near villages for campsites on terraces harvested or fallow or clearings in the forest.

 Guides and Porters

 There is a saying among independent trekkers, “No porters, no guides, no hassles!”
-Having a poor guide can sometimes cause needless conflict and tension and turn the journey into a struggle.
-That said, having an informed guide can make all the difference on a venture into the Himalaya.
+A poor guide can sometimes cause needless conflict and tension and turn the journey into a struggle.
+That said, having an informed guide can make all the difference on a venture into the Himalayas.
 A guide will keep you on the correct trials and may sometimes carry a load.
-He or she can share a wealth of knowledge and insight on the route and culture, assist in arranging food and accommodation, and generally help to ensure your well-being.
-The experience can be an extraordinary introduction to Nepal.
+They can share a wealth of knowledge and insight on the route and culture, assist in arranging food and accommodation, and generally help to ensure your well-being.
+The experience can be a great introduction to Nepal.

-Traveling with a porter, hired to carry a load, can also be a tremendous opportunity to get to know Nepal and its people.
+Traveling with a porter hired to carry a load can also be a tremendous opportunity to get to know Nepal and its people.
 Porters can often be found when necessary along the trail or hired in Kathmandu before starting a trek.
-However, some tourists might be uncomfortable with the idea of allowing another person to carry one’s gear.
-In reality, having a porter is a mutually beneficial arrangement, providing a decent wage in a land with a dearth of employment.
-The tourist will have more freedom and ease to experience the sights and sounds and the journey will be enhanced in many ways.
+However, some tourists might be uncomfortable allowing another person to carry one’s gear.
+In reality, having a porter is a mutually beneficial arrangement, providing a decent wage in a land with a shortage of employment.
+The tourist will have more freedom and ease to experience the sights and sounds, and the journey will be enhanced in many ways.
 Not only will the trek be more comfortable, but often long-lasting friendships are made.
-In any event, trekkers are indirect recipients of porter labor carrying up food and goods purchased along routes.
-Hiring someone to carry gear will likely be a large pay increase overhauling other goods.
+Trekkers are indirect recipients of porter labor, carrying food and goods purchased along routes.
+Hiring someone to carry gear will likely be a significant pay increase overhauling other goods.

-Porters use a conical basket called a Doko available throughout much of Nepal with a cover of plastic to keep the load dry when it rains.
-They carry these baskets using a wide band that goes around the forehead called a Naamlo.
+Porters use a conical basket called a Doko, available throughout much of Nepal with a plastic cover to keep the load dry when it rains.
+They carry these baskets using a wide band around the forehead called a Naamlo.
 Even with a modern pack to carry, most porters disregard the straps and waist belt in favor of a tumpline.
 Items carried by porters often receive rough treatment.
 It is best to carry fragile items yourself.
-All bags carried by porters should be locked to prevent pilfering and possible recriminations.
+Porters should lock all bags to prevent pilfering and possible recriminations.
 Small locks and cheap duffel bags are available in Kathmandu.

-Generally, there is a two-tiered pricing system and Nepalese receive a cut-rate for rooms and food.
+Generally, there is a two-tiered pricing system, and Nepalese receive a cut rate for rooms and food.
 However, you may want to set a limit for the daily costs.
-The pay rate for guides and porters varies depending on where they are hired, the destination, the time of year, experience and language capabilities and whether the trekker provides food.
-It is best to have a guide who is actually from the specific area that you will be visiting.
-Peregrine Treks will provide experienced and well-trained guides and porters who have extensive knowledge about the trekking area, culture, flora, and fauna.
+The pay rate for guides and porters varies depending on where they are hired, the destination, the time of year, experience and language capabilities, and whether the trekker provides food.
+It is best to have a guide from the specific area you will be visiting.
+Peregrine Treks will provide experienced and well-trained guides and porters with extensive knowledge about the trekking area, culture, flora, and fauna.

 Nowadays, women, as well as men, are available as porters and guides.
-In order to eliminate the potential for harassment, female travelers and families with children might be especially interested in hiring the female crew.
+To eliminate the potential for harassment, female travelers and families with children might be especially interested in hiring a female crew.

-Peregrine Treks is ready to provide well trained and experienced trekking crew member for female travelers upon their request.
+Peregrine Treks is ready to provide well-trained and experienced trekking crew members for female travelers upon their request.
 Our female crew members are physically and mentally sound to serve trekkers.
-You need to ask a female crew member at the time of Nepal trek planning because of the limited female trekking crew member.
+It would help if you asked a female crew member at the time of Nepal trek planning because of the limited female trekking crew member.